someshkoli/someshkoli/README.md

 ## Fancy seeing you here! <img src="https://github.com/someshkoli/someshkoli/blob/master/resources/wave.gif" width="30px">

-I am Somesh Koli, currently working as a GSoC student developer at [Postman](github.co/postmanlabs):waning_crescent_moon:.Currently.
-I'm learning about distributed systems and exploring more about it :seeding:.
+I am Somesh Koli, working as a GSoC student developer at [Postman](github.co/postmanlabs).
+Currently, I'm learning about distributed systems and exploring more about it :seeding:.

 Want to talk about Nodejs, Linux, Blockchain, Penetration Testing or invite me for a Hackathon :hammer:?
 Ping me here: